KuldeepNagawa/fullstack-task/README.md

-# Flipr Full Stack Development Task 🚀
+# Full Stack Development 🚀

 This is a full-stack MERN application built for task.
 It features a fully functional **landing page** and **admin panel** for managing projects, clients, contact forms, and newsletter subscriptions.